xtaran/unburden-home-dir/README.md

 The best way to introduce unburden-home-dir in your setup is the
 following:

-* Look through /etc/unburden-home-dir.list and either uncomment what you need globally and/or copy it to ~/.unburden-home-dir.list and then edit it there for per-user settings.
+* Look through `/etc/unburden-home-dir.list` and either uncomment what you need globally and/or copy it to `~/.unburden-home-dir.list` and then edit it there for per-user settings.

-* Check in /etc/unburden-home-dir if the target and file name template suite your needs.
-If not either edit the file for global settings and/or copy it to ~/.unburden-home-dir and then edit it there for per-user settings.
+* Check in `/etc/unburden-home-dir` if the target and file name template suite your needs.
+If not either edit the file for global settings and/or copy it to `~/.unburden-home-dir` and then edit it there for per-user settings.

 * Make a dry run with

   > unburden-home-dir -n

-  to see what unburden-home-dir would do.
-If you have lsof installed it should warn you if any of the files are currently in use.
+  to see what `unburden-home-dir` would do.
+If you have `lsof` installed it should warn you if any of the files are currently in use.

   Check the above steps until you're satisfied.

-* Exit all affected applications (guess if no lsof is available, fuser may help if available) as opened files which should be moved can cause unburden-home-dir to fail.
+* Exit all affected applications (guess them if no `lsof` is available, `fuser` may help if available) as opened files which should be moved can cause `unburden-home-dir` to fail.
 (May not be necessary if the target is on the same file system, but that's usually not the case.)

   Also exit shells or file browser windows (Nautilus, Konqueror, Caja, etc.) which have any of the to-be-unburdened directories open.

-  If you use a full featured desktop (GNOME, KDE, Unity, Enlightenment/E17) including desktop search or similar tools which have some files in ~/.cache permanently opened (Zeitgeist, gvfs, etc.) it's likely the best to logout from your X session and do the remaining steps in a failsafe session, on the text console or remotely via SSH.
+  If you use a full featured desktop (GNOME, KDE, Unity, Enlightenment/E17) including desktop search or similar tools which have some files in `~/.cache` permanently opened (Zeitgeist, gvfs, etc.) it's likely the best to logout from your X session and do the remaining steps in a failsafe session, on the text console or remotely via SSH.